iamtheratio/SMWCentral-Downloader-Patcher/README.md

   ```

 ### 🖥️ Usage
-1. Launch `main.py`.
+1. Launch `main.py` or `.exe`
 2. Select the difficulty and hack type you want.
-3. Choose whether to exclude demo hacks.
+3. Enable any filters, if needed.
-4. Start the download and patching process.
+4. Select 'Download & Patch'.
-5. Find your patched `.smc` files sorted in folders by difficulty.
+5. Find your patched `.smc` files sorted in your selected Output folder organized by type > difficulty.

 ### 🗂️ Folder Structure
 Patched hacks are saved based on their type > difficulty attributes: